-In contrast, for process mapping, $G_b(v)$ contains the additional communication factors and is therefore often much smaller than $\operatorname{conn}(v, \Pi(v))$ and varies significantly, depending on $v$'s connections.
-This renders the original condition ineffective.
-We therefore only allow non-negative moves $G_b(v) \geq 0$ to pass the filter, as it performed best in our preliminary experiments.
+In contrast, for process mapping, $G_b(v)$ contains the additional communication factors and is therefore often much greater than $\operatorname{conn}(v, \Pi(v))$.
+This renders the original filter ineffective.
+Therefore only non-negative moves~$G_b(v) \geq 0$ are allowed to pass the filter and be inserted into $\mathcal{X}$, as it performed best in our preliminary experiments.
 A more sophisticated filtering criterion may further improve solution quality and remains a topic for future work.

-In Line 7, vertices passing this filter are inserted into the set~$\mathcal{X}$, which is implemented as a binary array marking selected vertices.
-The set is implicitly ordered by $\operatorname{ord}$, defined as
+The list $\mathcal{X}$ now holds all non-negative vertex moves.
+In a serial algorithm, one could now sort the list and execute the best vertex moves first.
+Moves further to the end of the list could then be reevaluated under the new partition state and only be executed if they are positive.
+However, in a parallel setting this is not straightforward.
+Firstly, sorting on a GPU is expensive and should be avoided and secondly, executing one move after the other is inherently serial.
+Gilbert~et~al.~\cite{Gilbert24} therefore first only implicitly sort the list $\mathcal{X}$ and then each vertex move is re-evaluated under an approximate future partition state in parallel.
+The list $\mathcal{X}$ is unordered, but we can define an ordering on its elements via